urbanairship/ios-library/README.rst

 The AirshipConfig File
 ######################

-The library uses a .plist configuration file named `Airship.plist` to manage your production and development application profiles.
+The library uses a .plist configuration file named `AirshipConfig.plist` to manage your production and development application profiles.
 Example copies of this file are available in all of the sample projects.
 Place this file in your project and set the following values to the ones in your application at http://go.urbanairship.com